Chapter Fifty-Eight: In Memoriam

 "Chapter Fifty-Eight: In Memoriam" is the first episode of the fourth season of Riverdale and the fifty-eighth overall.
 The episode was directed by Gabriel Correa and written by Roberto Aguirre-Sacasa.
 It originally aired on October 9, 2019 and according to Nielsen Media Research was watched by 1.14 million viewers.
+This episode marked Ashleigh Murray's last episode as a series regular and Shannen Doherty's final TV series appearance before her death in July 2024.

 Acting as a stand-alone episode, it features the death of Fred Andrews (Luke Perry) and acts as a tribute to his actor, who died of a stroke in March earlier that year.
 The episode centres on Archie (KJ Apa) going to the nearby town of Cherry Creek to bring his father's body back to Riverdale after he is killed in a hit and run.